Hadisubeno Sosrowerdojo

-Hadisubeno Sosrowerdojo (11 February 1912 – 24 April 1971) was the last chairman of the Partai Nasional Indonesia (Indonesian: Indonesian National Party) before its dissolution in the New Order.
-He also served as the mayor of Semarang from 1951 until 1958, and the Governor of Central Java from 1958 until 1960.
-He was famous for publicly comparing Sukarno and Suharto and for challenging Suharto's rule during his early years.
+Raden Mas Hadisubeno Sosrowerdojo (11 February 1912 – 24 April 1971) was an Indonesian politician who served as the governor of Central Java from 1958 to 1960 and as the mayor of Semarang from 1951 to 1958.
+He also served as the last chairman of the Indonesian National Party before it was dissolved into the Indonesian Democratic Party.
+Hadisubeno was famous for publicly comparing Sukarno and Suharto, and for challenging Suharto rule during his early rule.

 Early life

 Hadisubeno was born on 11 February 1912, at the town of Nglorok in Pacitan.
 He was the second of the three sons of Raden Mas Sosrowerdojo, who at the time of his birth served as wedana in Pacitan.
 His older brother was Sumadijo, while his younger brother was Sempu Mulyono and Sri Mulyo.
 Sumadijo died during his youth at Belgium, due to a failed operation.

 His older brother, Sumadijo, served as the police chief in Cirebon.
 Once a time, Sumadijo clashed with the resident of Cirebon at that time, van der Plas.
 Upon the incident, he asked for his resignation and continued to study in Belgium.
 He refused to study in the Netherlands due to lasting sentiment.
 Hadisubeno's younger brother, Mulyono, served as the head of the criminal regiment in the Jakarta police, while his youngest brother, Sri Mulyo, died during his youth.